Kumoko8/E-Commerce-Application/README.md

   ## Description

      This project is designed to create the back-end of an application using sequelize to allow users to interact with a SQL database more efficiently and effectively.
 I learned a lot about how sequelize methods make queries much  easier.
 I also got practice building routes and connecting the back-end server with the front end html.
+The biggest thing I learned about routes is bundling them with the api folder and connecting the bundle with index.js.
+The routes in my api folder are being found in an api bundle directed by my routes/index.js, therefore I don't need to retype /api for each route in my api folder.

    ## Table of Contents